Obtaining a Surety Bond

 In addition to insurance companies, there are also surety companies who specialize in furnishing surety bonds.
 These companies use a highly thorough process and analyze the applicant’s business operations, credit history, financial strength, experience, equipment, management, work performance, references, reputation and more.

 Many variables affect the cost of the surety bond, but applicants with excellent credit will discover bond rates to be competitive whereas applicants with poor credit may have to consider paying higher rates for high risk bonds.
-Additionally, applicants will have to offer an equity source as a form of security for the bond in which they are applying.
+With our appointment with 23 surety markets, we are able to offer a quote for 99% of our applicants.
+Including applicants with troubled credit history.

 Construction Surety Bonds